 Add captions and video transcripts

 Adding captions is one of the simplest and most effective ways to enhance your videos.
-Captions help search engine crawlers understand the audio in the clip and provide context for indexing the content.
+Captions help search engine crawlers understand the audio in the clip and provide context for indexing the content, and with using the right tools, it is really easy to create captions for your videos.

 Adding a transcript of the video can also significantly improve its ranking on SERPs by simplifying the process for search engines to analyze the content.